RyanTheAllmighty/Docker-Hub-API/README.md

 This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.

+#### starRepository(username, name)
+This stars a given repository.

+This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.

+#### unstarRepository(username, name)
+This unstars a given repository.

+This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.

 #### webhooks(username, name, options)
 This gets the webhooks for a repository you own.